bitcoinops/bitcoinops.github.io/_includes/specials/bech32/06-stackexchange.md

 {% auto_anchor %}
-This week we look at some of the [top-voted bech32 questions and answers][top bech32 qa] from the Bitcoin StackExchange.
+This week we look at some of the [top-voted bech32 questions and answers][top bech32 qa] from the Bitcoin Stack Exchange.
 This includes everything since bech32 was first announced about two years ago.

 {% assign bse = "https://bitcoin.stackexchange.com/a/" %}